rightleft-123/Go-Commentary/README.md

 ## Contributing

-Special thanks to 5 contributors to this little project!
+Special thanks to 5 contributors to this project!

 ## License